ChrisPenner/astar-monad/README.md

 * Use `updateCost myCost` to set the value of your 'heuristic' function whenever you've done enough work to change your estimate.
 Remember that A\* heuristics should always be pessimistic (e.g. can over-estimate cost, but shouldn't UNDER estimate).
 * Every call to `updateCost` creates a branch; Branches with LOWER costs will run before those with higher costs.
 * Call `done mySolution` to short circuit ALL running branches and immediately return your result.
 * `AStarT` has a built-in State monad  which **automatically keeps state contiguous in spite of branching**.
 This means that your state monad will properly switch states when switching branches.
-Just use state normally, it should work as expected.
+Just use state normally, it should work as expected; A.K.A. each branch has its own local state.
 You can store your current branch's solution-space for instance, or the path you've followed to get to the current solution; or both!

 Here's an example of using A\* to find a path to a location in a 2 dimensional grid.